 Communicate with your district’s constituents in person or via email.
 Send them the UTSC monthly meeting summaries, resolutions, and and ask them for feedback.

-You will join a UTSC committee, meeting as needed to work on a year-long project, culminating in a report to President Fenves.
+You will join a UTSC committee, meeting as needed to work on a year-long project, culminating in a report to the UT President.
 It may require independent research, additional meetings, and/or negotiations.

 The President has allocated “at least four hours a month” for UTSC work.
-This should be enough for a UTSC rep. If you become a UTSC officer or committee chair, or if you join a campus-wide committee, you may have to divert more time from your workday or work extra and take comp time, depending on the extent of your involvement.
-Check with your supervisor.
+If you become a UTSC officer or committee chair, or if you join a campus-wide committee, you may have to divert more time from your workday or work extra and take comp time, depending on the extent of your involvement.
+Check with your supervisor before making additional time commitments.

 If you or someone you know is a good fit for UTSC, please nominate them or nominate yourself.
-Elections are held in April, with midterm elections throughout the year.
-If your district has no open seats, you can run as an At-Large representative; contact us to get started.
+Campus-wide elections are held in April, with midterm elections in October.
+If your district has no open seats, you may be able to serve as an At-Large representative; contact us to get started.